 PC Laptops in the Mobile Era

-The lines between compute devices are blurring as PC laptops increasingly become LTE laptops.
-Work often takes place on a docked mobile device, and with all data in one place, any location becomes a workplace.
-As a result, laptop computer designers face several challenges when choosing laptop processors for performance and battery life.
+The lines between personal computing devices are blurring as PC laptops increasingly become LTE laptops.
+Work often takes place on a docked mobile device rather than a desktop, and with all data in one place, any location becomes a workplace.
+As a result, PC laptop designers face several challenges when choosing laptop processors for performance and battery life.
 For example, how to power 4K high-dynamic range (HDR) displays while running multiple windows of apps simultaneously.
-Furthermore, laptops are becoming more “mobile-like,” with Chrome and Windows on Arm, more single-thread performance and higher compute density in smaller form factors are essential requirements.
+Furthermore, laptop form factors are becoming more “mobile-like” with cellular connection.
+Other essential requirements for Chrome and Windows on Arm are increased single-thread performance and higher compute density in smaller form factors.

 Always On, Always Connected Laptops

-Much like the smartphone, consumers now expect their mobile PC devices to be ‘always-on, always-connected’ for productivity anywhere.
-The latest premium devices have built-in modems for constant connectivity, and extended battery life of 20 to 30 hours.
-Processing on these devices must be high performance within thermal and power constraints.
-Arm is meeting this challenge with processor technology that delivers laptop-class performance while maintaining the power efficiency of a smartphone.
-Year-on-year Arm Cortex-A processors for laptops are providing more performance at best-in-class efficiency.
+Much like the smartphone, consumers now expect their laptop with cellular connection to be ‘always-on, always-connected’ for productivity anywhere.
+The latest premium personal computer technology includes built-in modems for constant connectivity, and an extended battery life of up to 30 hours.
+These devices require the fastest laptop processors within their thermal and power constraints, and Arm offers processor technology that delivers laptop-class performance with the power efficiency of a smartphone.
+Year-on-year Arm Cortex-A laptop CPUs are providing more performance at best-in-class efficiency.

 Notebooks Offer Optimal Performance

 With the release of the first Always On, Always Connected PCs, we witnessed the culmination of a user-driven shift in what it means to offer optimal performance and capability in a notebook processor.
 See how this second-generation of Always On, Always Connected PC based on Arm DyamIQ technology is moving the needle.